Meet the 20 horses racing in Saturday's Kentucky Derby

 17. Highly Motivated, 10-1 (Javier Castellano, Chad Brown)

-Lost a heart-breaker to Derby favorite Essential Quality in the Blue Grass in his last start, leading until the final yards of the 1 1/8-mile race to miss by a neck.
+Highly Motivated lost a heartbreaker to Derby favorite Essential Quality in the Blue Grass in his last start, leading until the final yards of the 1 1/8-mile race to miss by a neck.
 The Into Mischief colt will have to go another eighth-mile in Louisville and will face more pace pressure as he seeks his third win in his sixth start.

 18. Super Stock, 30-1 (Ricardo Santana Jr., Steve Asmussen)

-Upset winner of the Arkansas Derby, only his second career win.
-Owned by a partnership including the trainer's father, Keith Asmussen, and his team said after the Oaklawn race he is peaking at the right time.
-A son of Dialed In.
+Super Stock was the upset winner of the Arkansas Derby, only his second career win.
+He is owned by a partnership that includes the trainer's father, Keith Asmussen, and his team said after the Oaklawn race that he is peaking at the right time.
+He is a son of Dialed In.

 19. Soup and Sandwich, 30-1 (Tyler Gaffalione, Mark Casse)

-Won two rather undistinguished races at Gulfstream Park and Tampa Bay Downs before posting a second, 2 3/4 lengths back of Known Agenda, in the Florida Derby.
-By Into Mischief, there is some sentiment it would be fun to see his name on the roster of Derby winners.
+Soup and Sandwich won rather undistinguished races at Gulfstream Park and Tampa Bay Downs before posting a second, 2 3/4 lengths back of Known Agenda, in the Florida Derby.
+He is by Into Mischief, and some sentiment exists that it would be fun to see his name on the roster of Derby winners.

 20. Bourbonic, 30-0 (Kendrick Carmouche, Todd Pletcher)